Customize SmartMatch Behavior

 Account Owners and Project Managers can customize SmartMatch behavior for each translation memory source within a leverage configuration.

-- Go to Assets > Leverage.
+- In the Classic Experience, go to Assets > Leverage.

 - Click the name of the leverage configuration you want to customize.

 - In the list of translation memory sources, under SmartMatch, click Enabled or Disabled.

 - Select a result for each SmartMatch rule.
 If you choose First Revision Step, you have the additional option of selecting or deselecting Enable Pre-Publish.

 - Click Save Changes to put the customizations into effect or Cancel to exit.

 The link text (Enabled or Disabled) indicates whether at least one SmartMatch rule is currently enabled for the translation memory source.